 When you teach conscious evolution, you are basically teaching someone to make specific inner efforts.
 And what is more the student has to accept that he has to make these efforts over a very long period of time.

-In almost all cases the knowledge of what the student needs to do does not insure that he can actually make the necessary efforts.
+In almost all cases the knowledge of what the student needs to do does not ensure that he can actually make the necessary efforts.
 He may even delude himself into thinking that he is making efforts when he is not.
 And this is further complicated because the student, like all of us, is many “I’s.”
 We all come to inner work with a lower self, or false personality, which has no interest in, or is even opposed to, the practice of conscious evolution.
-What this means is that a teacher also has to have talent for finding or evoking the student’s higher possibilities.
+What this means is that a teacher also has to have a talent for finding or evoking the student’s higher possibilities.

 The study of knowledge is only a small portion of the work of learning conscious evolution.
-At the beginning there needs to be a focus on knowledge, but later, after the student has some experience in making effort, the emphasis has to change.
+In the beginning there needs to be a focus on knowledge, but later, after the student has some experience in making effort, the emphasis has to change.
 At this stage a teacher needs to find ways to inspire the student to make effort.
 He must involve the student in projects and practices that require change of being.